Frequently Asked Questions

 How much obstetrics is required?

 We follow ACGME guidelines to ensure continuity experiences.
 Our residents spend two months during the PGY 1 year on the hospital’s labor and delivery floor, working directly under the supervision of obstetricians.
 PGY 2 residents participate in a group prenatal care model covering a panel of approximately eight to 10 patients, which is co-managed by two residents.
 The continuity physicians follow patients through prenatal care, delivery, the postpartum period and beyond, caring for mothers and newborns.
 There are options to increase obstetrics experiences to meet an individual resident’s interests and goals for practice.

 PGY 1 residents take call and shifts on schedules that vary by rotation, acting as a member of the specialty service with which they are rotating.
 PGY 2 and PGY 3 residents take call from home, covering the residency practice.
 On average, our PGY 2 and PGY 3 residents take four to six calls per month.
 Our program follows ACGME clinical and education work hours expectations with no exceptions.

 How does being in a community-based program differ from an academic center?

 Our community-based program allows significant direct patient contact and allows more assumption of responsibility for the care of the patient as residents progress through training.
 Our residents communicate directly with our faculty as well as with specialist attendings.
 We see a variety of pathologies.
-With over 350 beds here at Mercy St Elizabeth Youngstown, there is ample opportunity to see both common and uncommon diagnoses.
+With more than 350 beds here at Mercy St. Elizabeth Youngstown, there is ample opportunity to see both common and uncommon diagnoses.
 As a community hospital with a long history in medical education, all physicians in Mercy Health Youngstown expect to speak with and teach our residents during patient care encounters.

 How much time should I spend studying?